Sabayon/sabayon-website-next/content/release/latest-monthly-release-sabayon-1512.md

 ## Vagrant images

 We couldn't ship just docker images of course.
-You can find a barebone Sabayon image in the [VagrantCloud (now called Atlas)](https://atlas.hashicorp.com/Sabayon/boxes/spinbase-amd64).
+You can find a barebone Sabayon image in the VagrantCloud (now called Atlas).
+<ins datetime="2018-02-16">(Removed broken link)</ins>
 Deploying a Sabayon image now can be even more easier:

     vagrant init Sabayon/spinbase-amd64; vagrant up --provider virtualbox